 A simple mani can still make a major statement.
 Just look at this rainbow rendition.
 Best of all, it’s easy to DIY.
 Simply use a dotting tool or nail striper brush (like an Artisan Grand Master Nail Art Efex Brush ($9)) to paint the colors of your choice across a classic nude mani.
 For more of a pop, try a white base instead.

-If you’re one to believe in the beauty of imperfection, you’ll swoon over this abstract rainbow nail art idea.
-Start with a white base and layer it with different rainbow lines on each nail without a single worry towards whether or not it looks flawless.
-Just remember to top it off with a top coat (I dig the Smith & Cult Above It All Top Coat ($18)) so that your semi-messy masterpiece doesn’t chip.
+If you’re one to believe manicures are art (because, let's be real, they are), you’ll swoon over this geometric rainbow nail art idea.
+Start with a cream base and layer it with different rainbow shapes on each nail.
+Just remember to top it off with a top coat—I dig the Smith & Cult Above It All Top Coat ($18)—so that your masterpiece doesn’t chip.

 Cloudy With a Chance of Rainbows